Firesphere/silverstripe-graphql-jwt/readme.md

 ## Examples

-Example code can be found in the `examples` folder, together with a Postman set of example queries.
+A Postman collection can be found in the `extra` folder.

 # License